-Upon re-enrollment, the student must carefully create their learning plan for the semester (class year) in which they shall be re-enrolled in.
+Upon resumption of studies, the student must carefully create their learning plan for the semester (class year) in which they shall resume their studies.

 II.
-Re-enrollment procedures
+Resumption of studies procedures

-Submission documents Request for Re-enrollment (official form) under the joint signatures of you and you guarantor (signature) Note: If the reason is injury or sickness, a medical certificate must be attached.
-Application deadline One month before the day when the student wants to be enrolled Approval of a leave of absence If approved, a Letter of Approval for Re-enrollment will be issued.
+Submission documents Request for Resumption of studies (official form) under the joint signatures of you are your guarantor (signature) Note: If the reason is injury or sickness, a medical certificate must be attached.
+Application deadline One month before the day when the student wants to resume the studies Approval of Resumption of studies If approved, a Letter of Approval for Resumption of studies will be issued.
 Office in charge Student Support Services Section